Orange Ginger Chicken (Orange Juice Marinade)

 - 1 tablespoon cornstarch

 - 3 tablespoons thinly sliced green onions

 - In small bowl, whisk together orange juice, soy sauce, ginger, 1 tablespoon oil, garlic, vinegar, orange zest, brown sugar, pepper and sriracha (if using).

 - Heat large skillet or wok over medium-high heat.
 Add 1 tablespoon oil and half of chicken and cook 5 to 6 minutes or until chicken is golden brown and internal temperature reaches 165 degrees F, stirring frequently.
 Transfer chicken to medium bowl.

 - Add remaining marinade to skillet; heat to boiling.
 In small bowl, whisk together cornstarch and 1 tablespoon water.
-Whisk cornstarch mixture into marinade; boil 1 minute.
-Return chicken to skillet; cook 1 minute or until heated through.
-Serve chicken sprinkled with green onions.
+Whisk cornstarch mixture into marinade; boil 1 minute or until thickened.

 *Sriracha is optional.
 1 tablespoon of sriracha will balance out the sweetness of the oranges without making the sauce too spicy for most eaters.
 2 tablespoons of sriracha will make a noticeably spicier sauce.
 Use even more sriracha if you REALLY like spice!